 Teach Your Child to Tie Shoes

 Now is the time to start teaching your child to tie.
-Here are two videos that you can watch with your child to help them learn this process.
+Here's a video that you can watch with your child to help them learn this process.
 Keep in mind, tying shoes take a LOT of fine motor skills.
 Be patient with your kiddo as they learn this tricky task.

 Once your child learns to tie, have them show me so I can shower them with praise and a prize!